michaelmendoza/node-studio/README.md

     author = {M.A.
 Mendoza and Z. Huo and Y. Diao and Y. Jin and J. Huang and N.K.
 Bangerter}
 }
 ```
+In addition using NodeStudio, please also consider citing the work that introduced the method used for analysis.